mktung/the-pipe-strip/transcripts/transcript.md

 This transcript heavily abuses commas, and mainly uses them to indicate pauses in Barrymore's speech pattern.
-To simplify the formatting, the use of semicolons, em dashes, and parantheses is limitted, with colons being used sparingly.
+To simplify the formatting, the use of semicolons, em dashes, and parantheses is limited, with colons being used sparingly.

 ================================================================================